 Applicants for the variable line of authority (LOA) must supply a FINRA Central Registry Depository (CRD) number on the application.
 If you need to verify your CRD number you may use the Broker Search feature found on FINRA's website.

-Applicant applying for or already holding producer property and casualty in Virginia may not also apply for producer personal lines.
+Applicant applying for or already holding insurance producer property and casualty in Virginia may not also apply for insurance producer personal lines.